Ayub Khan: Foreign policy

+Diary

-Ayub Khan began his diary in September 1966, and ended his record in October 1972, because of his failing health.
-The diary covers events such as his resignation from office, assumption of power by Yahya Khan, the independence of Bangladesh, and the replacement of Yahya by Zulfiqar Ali Bhutto.
-After his death in 1972, the diary was not released to the public for thirty years due to opinions which would have been detrimental to the reputation of powerful individuals at the time.
-Ayub Khan wanted his diary to be edited by Altaf Gauhar but after Ayub Khan's death the six-year-long diary was entrusted to Oxford University Press (OUP) to edit and publish.
-At OUP, Diaries of Field Marshal Mohammad Ayub Khan, 1966-1972 was edited and annotated by Craig Baxter.
+Ayub Khan began his diary in September 1966 and ended his recordings in October 1972 due to his failing health.
+The diary covers events such as his resignation from office, the assumption of power by Yahya Khan, the independence of Bangladesh, and the replacement of Yahya by Zulfikar Ali Bhutto.
+After he died in 1974, the diary was not released to the public for thirty years due to opinions that would have been detrimental to the reputation of powerful individuals at the time.
+Ayub Khan wanted his diary to be edited by his close associate Altaf Gauhar, but after Ayub Khan's death, the six-year-long diary was entrusted to Oxford University Press (OUP) to edit and publish.
+At OUP, Diaries of Field Marshal Mohammad Ayub Khan, 1966–1972 was edited and annotated by American historian Craig Baxter.

+Development projects

-The federal capital was relocated under the Ayub administration from the port city of Karachi to the new and carefully planned city of Islamabad in the mountains.
+The federal capital was relocated under the Ayub administration from the port city of Karachi to the new and carefully planned city of Islamabad in the mountains in 1965.
 Facilitated by the World Bank, the Ayub administration became a party to the Indus Waters Treaty with archrival India to resolve disputes regarding the sharing of the waters of the six rivers in the Punjab Doab that flow between the two countries.
 Khan's administration also built a major network of irrigation canals, high-water dams, and thermal and hydroelectric power stations.

+Modernization of agriculture and industrialization

 He subsidized fertilizers and modernized agriculture through irrigation development and spurred industrial growth with liberal tax benefits.
 In the decade of his rule, the GNP rose by 45% and manufactured goods began to overtake such traditional exports as jute and cotton.
 However, the economists in the Planning Commission alleged that his policies were tailored to reward the elite families and major landowners in the country.
 In 1968, his administration celebrated the so-called "Decade of Development" when the mass protests erupted all over the country due to an increasingly greater divide between the rich and the poor.

-Criticism, personal wealth, and family
+Global policy

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.